PhD scholarship scheme

-Contact: Clare Farmer and Julie Marsden at email@example.com
+Contact: Shereen Sabbah & Julie Marsden at firstname.lastname@example.org

 Who should apply?

-Scholarships are awarded annually, by open competition, for projects that have clear relevance to the aims of Arthritis Research UK and provide training in research in a multidisciplinary environment.
+Scholarships are awarded annually, by open competition, for projects that have clear relevance to our aims and provide training in research in a multidisciplinary environment.
 Applications should be made by the proposed supervisor at an eligible institute and may include a named student (see below).
 Proposals may also be submitted for collaborative studentships by institutions with an industrial sponsor/supervisor.
 Due to funding regulations applicants must be based in the UK.

 Please note – following a review of these schemes it is now no longer a requirement to submit an application with a named student.
 Applicants can apply with projects alone, with student recruitment to be carried out at a later date.
 We would still recommend that where possible a named student is associated with the application, and those without named students at this stage will be asked to submit relevant information (CV and supporting statements) when the student is appointed.